 How much can a proofreader make?

-Like most work-at-home positions, the amount you make depends on a lot of different factors, including how often you work, how many clients you have, and what you charge.
+As a general rule, a full-time proofreader makes an annual salary between $45,000 – $55,000.
+Like most work-at-home positions, the amount a proofreader makes depends on how often they work, how many clients they have, and what they charge.

 Remember that all of these salaries depend on a lot of different factors, including how much you work and the rates you charge.
 Still, they’re nice to know for a ballpark figure.

 Find Out More About Proofreading

 Are you ready to find out more about how to become a proofreader?
 Visit Knowadays to learn about how you can become a proofreader from home.

 Looking for other ways to earn from home?
 Check out some of these top articles:

 - Best Virtual Assistant Training (Discover the Top Course for this Work at Home Job)

 - Side Hustles for Working Moms: Super-Flexible Ways to Make Money in Your Spare Time